-What’s the most distant human object from Earth? | EarthSky.org
+What's the most distant spacecraft from Earth?

-The most distant human-made object is the spacecraft Voyager 1, which – in late February 2018 – is over 13 billion miles (21 billion km) from Earth.
+The most distant artificial object is the spacecraft Voyager 1, which – in November 2021 – is nearly 14 and a half billion miles (23 billion km) from Earth.
 Voyager 1 and its twin, Voyager 2, were launched 16 days apart in 1977.
 Both spacecraft flew by Jupiter and Saturn.
 Voyager 2 also flew by Uranus and Neptune.
-Now both Voyagers are heading out of our solar system, into the space between the stars.
-Voyager 1 officially became the first earthly craft to leave the solar system, crossing the heliopause, in 2012.
+Now both Voyagers are journeying into the space between the stars.
+Voyager 1 officially became the first earthly craft to leave the solar system, crossing the heliopause in 2012.
+Earlier this year it sent back a message that it’s hearing a faint, monotone hum of interstellar space.

 Both Voyager spacecraft were designed back in the early 1970s.
 They were built to take advantage of a rare grouping of planets on a single side of the sun in our solar system.
 This grouping, which happens only every 176 years, let the Voyagers slingshot from one planet to the next, via gravitational assists.

-Source SPACE.com.
+Source: SPACE.com.

 The Voyagers began acquiring images of Jupiter in January 1979.
 Voyager 1 completed its Jupiter encounter in early April of that year.
 Voyager 2 picked up the baton in late April and its encounter continued into August.
 The two spacecraft took more than 33,000 pictures of Jupiter and its five major satellites.

 And then the Voyagers went further.
-When they were launched, no spacecraft had gone as far as Saturn, which is 10 times as Earth’s distance from the sun.
-The four-year journey to Saturn was thus a major leap, with the Voyagers arriving Saturn nine months apart, in November 1980 and August 1981.
+When they were launched, no spacecraft had gone as far as Saturn, which is 10 times as far as Earth’s distance from the sun.
+The four-year journey to Saturn was thus a major leap, with the Voyagers arriving at Saturn nine months apart, in November 1980 and August 1981.
 Voyager 1 then began leaving the solar system, and Voyager 2 went on to an encounter with Uranus in January 1986 and with Neptune in August 1989.

 Ed Stone – who was Project Scientist for the Voyager mission – told EarthSky some years ago:

-We built the spacecraft with enough redundancy – that is backup systems – so that they could keep going.
+We built the spacecraft with enough redundancy – that is, backup systems – so that they could keep going.

-In 2017, astronomers described using the Hubble Space Telescope to look along the Voyagers paths.
+In 2017, astronomers described using the Hubble Space Telescope to look along the Voyagers’ paths.
 In about 40,000 years, long after both spacecraft are no longer operational, Voyager 1 will pass within 1.6 light-years of the star Gliese 445, in the constellation Camelopardalis.
-Meanwhile, Voyager 2 is about 10.5 billion miles (17 billion km) from Earth.
-Voyager 2 will pass 1.7 light-years from the star Ross 248 in about 40,000 years.
+Meanwhile, Voyager 2 is nearly 12 billion miles (19 billion km) from Earth.
+Voyager 2 will pass 1.7 light-years from the star Ross 248 in the constellation Andromeda in about 40,000 years.

 Read more: Hubble peers along Voyagers’ future paths

-Bottom line: Voyager 1 and its twin, Voyager 2, were launched 16 days apart in 1977.
+Bottom line: Voyager 1 and its twin, Voyager 2, launched 16 days apart in 1977.
 Voyager 1 is now the most distant spacecraft from Earth.

 Mission status: Where are the Voyagers?